wolfmanjm/kivy-smoothie-host/README.md

 Install the latest raspbian stretch or buster lite...
 (No XWindows) http://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2019-04-09/2019-04-08-raspbian-stretch-lite.zip

+Or you can also create an image for your raspi using the raspi imager from here. https://www.raspberrypi.com/software/, using the advanced menu
+(type Ctrl-Shift-X) you can quickly presetup your wifi and make it headless.
+(Do not enable or install X Windows if you are using the raspi 7" touch screen).

 Follow these instructions if using an rpi 3 B+ and rasbian stretch... https://kivy.org/doc/stable/installation/installation-rpi.html